253-472-9686

 • Synthetic fibers are mostly stain-resistant and easy to clean with home remedies.

-• When kept up with routine maintenance-cleaning to remove embedded soil out of the fibers of the carpet, a rug can last up to a couple of years before the traffic patterns appear worn and soiled.
+• When kept up with routine maintenance and cleaning, a rug can last for a couple of years before the traffic patterns appear worn and soiled.

 CONS:

-• If used in a high-traffic area without frequent (quarterly) professional cleanings, traffic patterns appear quickly, giving the appearance of worn, soiled carpet.
+• If used in a high-traffic area without frequent (quarterly) professional cleanings, traffic patterns appear quickly, giving a sometimes-permanent soiled appearance.

-Special note: Nylon is the best overall when it comes to synthetic fibers for both carpet and rugs.
-Nylon is much more durable and withstands heavy traffic without matting and crushing.
-Plus, it’s far easier to clean – even with oil-based stains.
-(PSST!
-Nylon gets our vote! )
+Special note: Nylon gets our vote as the best overall synthetic fiber for both carpet and rugs.
+It’s much more durable, and withstands heavy traffic without matting and crushing.
+Plus, it’s far easier to clean–even with oil-based stains.

 2. Natural Fibers